Justin Lieberman

-Justin designs many things across many scales and modes of representation.
+Justin designs across many scales and modes of representation, with a focus on adaptation and community integration.
 Enjoy exploring the website.

 Email: justin74@mit.edu